BoboTiG/dusk-monitor/README.md

 A minimalist dashboard for your Dusk node (go to the [preview](#preview), and check [similar projects](#similar-projects)).
 Here is [how to setup a node, in French](https://www.tiger-222.fr/luma/blockchain/node-dusk.html).

-So far, we display:
-- The current synchronized block (in red + a warning sign when behind the latest block).
-- The slash count (in red + a warning sign when they happen).
-- The generated blocks count.
-- The current rewards value (+ a theoric total rewards accumulated so far).

-🔔 A nice sound will be played on new generated block, and this is totally optional.
-You can disable it by setting the `PLAY_SOUND=0` environment variable.

 > [!TIP]
 > Dusk wallet for tips:
 > ```